chalk/chalk-template/readme.md

 console.error(templateStderr('Today is {red hot}'));
 ```

-## Create template functions using a custom chalk instance
+## Create template functions using a custom Chalk instance

-The `makeTemplate` and `makeTaggedTemplate` functions are exported so functions can be created using a custom chalk instance.
+The `makeTemplate` and `makeTaggedTemplate` functions are exported so functions can be created using a custom Chalk instance.

 **Note:** When using a function created with `makeTemplate`, it's up to you to properly escape the input.